DataDog/dd-sdk-android/docs/rum_getting_started.md

 Learn more about [ViewTrackingStrategy][5] to enable auto tracking of all your views (activities, fragments etc.), [trackingConsent][6] to add GDPR compliance for your EU users and [other configuration options][7] to initialize the library.

 Note that in the credentials required for initialization, your application variant name is also required.
-This is important because it enables  the right proguard `mapping.txt` file to be automatically uploaded at build time.
-This allows a Datadog dashboard to de-obfuscate the stack traces.
+This is important because it enables  the right proguard `mapping.txt` file to be automatically uploaded at build time to be able to view de-obfuscated stack traces.

 4. Configure and register the RUM Monitor.
 You only need to do it once, usually in your application's `onCreate()` method: